SimpleDataLabsInc/prophecy-docs/docs/release_notes/2024/august2024/august2024.md

 #### SQL Copilot Enhancements

 In this release, we've updated the UX and capabilities of the expression builder, target model, and more.
-Read our New SQL UI Onboarding Guide [here](./new-ui-sql.md) to get familiar with the updated interface.
+Read our [New SQL UI Onboarding Guide](./new-ui-sql.md) to get familiar with the updated interface.

 #### Airflow Copilot Enhancements